NovySan/unl-digifab/projects/project3.md

   - What elements will be fabricated?
   - How will you document your project?
 Consider where you will photograph the resulting object?
 What supporting images wil Where will you document your object?

-This written description will be [submitted online to Canvas](https://canvas.unl.edu/courses/158902/assignments/1521886) by Monday, November 27 at 15:00.
+This written description will be [submitted online to Canvas](https://canvas.unl.edu/courses/185978/assignments/1807042) by Monday, 12/02/24 at 15:00.

 ## Deliverables